JohnSnowLabs/johnsnowlabs/docs/en/alab/llm_prompts.md

 ![Integration](/assets/images/annotation_lab/5.3.0/2.gif)

 ### Consistent Workflow with LLM Prompts
-Even with the introduction of new features in NLP Lab's 5.3.0 release, users can take comfort in the consistent experience offered when working with prompts.
+Even with the introduction of new features in Generative AI Lab's 5.3.0 release, users can take comfort in the consistent experience offered when working with prompts.
 The addition of external service provider prompts brings a fresh layer to the annotation process, yet the core workflow you're familiar with stays the same.

 - **Familiarity Amidst Innovation**: Despite the new integrations, the process of using available prompts remains as straightforward as ever.
 Whether you're working with traditional prompts or the newly introduced ones, the experience is smooth and consistent.

 - **Seamless Transition**: Our commitment to user-centric design means that even as we innovate, we prioritize the ease of use you've come to expect.
 Transitioning to or incorporating external prompts is made effortless, with the interface and steps for prompt creation, selection, and integration remaining intuitive and unchanged.

-With NLP Lab 5.3.0, you get the best of both worlds: exciting new features and the comfort of a familiar workflow.
+With Generative AI Lab 5.3.0, you get the best of both worlds: exciting new features and the comfort of a familiar workflow.

 ![Integration](/assets/images/annotation_lab/5.3.0/3.gif)